fthkucuk/filecomparison/README.md

 ## Usage

+File comparison extension is a diff tool to compare to file differences between two folders

-Add the task to your build configuration:
+Add the task to your release configuration: